-(4) Performance Bond or Other Security Acceptable to the CountySecurity.
-The operator of the facility shall obtain and keep in force throughout the time the facility is located on the site a performance bond or other security consistent with WCC 22.05.134 (Security Mechanisms) acceptable to Whatcom County payable to Whatcom County in the amount of 150 percent of the estimated cost of removal as determined by the director, but not less than \$1,000.
-The bond security is intended to cover the costs of removal of such facility at such time as the facility may be required to be removed pursuant to WCC 20.13.150.
+(4) Performance Security.
+The operator of the facility shall obtain and keep in force throughout the time the facility is located on the site a performance security consistent with WCC 22.05.134 (Security Mechanisms).
+The security is intended to cover the costs of removal of such facility at such time as the facility may be required to be removed pursuant to WCC 20.13.150.